 - Sword of the Stars works this way.
 The player is responsible for designing every single ship type and ordering the construction of every new ship, while all the infrastructure is built automatically.
 Given that most of the species in Sword of the Stars have authoritarian governments where the head of state holds (theoretically) absolute power, it's mostly justified.

-- This is noticeably averted in the sequel, where colonies will build mining stations, design and construct prototypes and build defensive fleets when their economy is robust enough to permit it.
-Played straight with research and through pretty much the whole rest of the game.
+- In the sequel, colonies will automatically build mining stations, design and construct prototypes and build defensive fleets when their economy is robust enough to permit it.
+But you still have to order research and pretty anything else.
 And because the game is in a state of semi-permanent beta, the effect doesn't always work as intended.

 - Everything in the Space Empires series has to be expressly ordered by the player.
 Planets are useless if you don't set up the various facilities for them to generate income and build ships.

-- Star Ruler both uses and averts this.
-While you need to manually order the construction of ships, you can set Governors to automatically build structures on the planets you colonise.
+- In Star Ruler you need to manually order the construction of ships, but you can set Governors to automatically build structures on the planets you colonise.
 Military-oriented Governors will also hastily build small ships to defend their planets if an enemy enters their system.

 - Played straight in Galactic Civilizations.
 Each planet has 2 build queues: one for structures, and one for ships.
 Nothing will happen unless you, the leader of an interstellar empire, tell it.
 The sequel adds planetary governors, which add a level of automation.